 This course is based on the job required to perform by the Junior Technicians (JT) at different levels of public and private sectors of Agriculture and community development related works in Nepal.
 Therefore, this curriculum is designed to provide knowledge and skills focusing on Agriculture Animal Science related to the occupation.
 There are six semesters in total within the period of three years.
-The first year courses are offered focusing on foundational and core academic subjects of Agriculture Science; the second year courses are focused on basic disciplinary subjects of Agriculture Animal Science.
+The first year courses are offered focusing on foundational and core academic subjects of Agriculture Animal Science.
 Similarly, the third year whole courses comprise of the disciplinary subjects related to Agriculture Extension, Animal Product, Animal Waste management Poultry and so on.
-Moreover, the third year insists on the application of learned skills and knowledge through the project work and Internship Program.
+Moreover, the third year insists on the application of learned skills and knowledge through the project work and Internship Program. .
 The curriculum structure and the subject wise content that reflect the details of this curriculum.
 In brief, this curriculum will guide to its implementers to produce competent and highly employable middle level technical workforces in the field of Agriculture.

 The contents of each subject prescribed in the curriculum are founded on "must know and must do" principle.
-The contents of the curriculum are comprehensively described in microlevel.
+The contents of the curriculum are comprehensively described in micro-level.